tsoa-community/docs/di.md

 }
 ```

-Functions must conform to the following siganture, where `request` is your web framework's request object.
+Functions must conform to the following signature, where `request` is your web framework's request object.
 ```ts
 type IocContainerFactory = (request: unknown) => IocContainer;
 ```